gregives/gregives.co.uk/contents/index.md

-**Final-year Computer Science student** at the University of Sheffield.
-Interned at [FinancialForce](https://financialforce.com).
-Lead instructor at [Code First: Girls](https://codefirstgirls.org.uk) and teaching assistant at the Uninversity of Sheffield.
-Attendee and organiser of hackathons.

-I'm looking for an opportunity in software development from **June 2020** --- check out my work or contact me!
+I'm a **final-year Computer Science student** at the University of Sheffield.
+This summer I interned at [FinancialForce](https://financialforce.com).
+I'm a lead instructor at [Code First: Girls](https://codefirstgirls.org.uk) and a teaching assistant at the University of Sheffield. *I'm looking for an opportunity in software development from June 2020 --- check out my work or contact me!*